dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - Intro to PowerShell Lambdas Creating An Automatic Shutdown Policy for EC2 Instances.md

 ![_config.yml]({{ site.baseurl }}/images/aws/lambdaroledefault.png)

-From here click on attach the policy.
+From here click on attach policies.
 From the filter, we can select which additional policy I want to attach to my role.
 To make things easy, I'm going to grant my lambda full control to EC2 (please don't do this in production) When we're done the ```overpoweredshelllambda``` role looks like this.